jeremylynch83/drjeremylynch/master/features.md

 Finding an aneurysm is not the same as needing an operation.
 Most never cause symptoms and most never bleed.
 The annual rupture risk for typical incidental aneurysms is well under 1 in 400.
 The majority of incidental aneurysms are safely observed with risk-factor control and periodic imaging.
 Growth risk can be estimated with tools such as ELAPSS, and rupture risk with PHASES, to guide follow up and treatment decisions in a multidisciplinary meeting.

 If treatment is advised, there are two main options: **neurosurgical clipping** and **endovascular treatment** such as coiling or flow diversion.
-Both are effective.
-Endovascular treatment is minimally invasive and is often associated with shorter hospital stays and quicker recovery than open surgery.
+Both are effective.Endovascular treatment is minimally invasive and is often associated with shorter hospital stays and quicker recovery than open surgery.

 Finally, remember that the absolute risk of rupture in the general population is low.
 The incidence of aneurysmal subarachnoid haemorrhage is about 6 to 8 per 100,000 people per year.
 Focusing on blood pressure, smoking cessation and sensible screening where appropriate will do the most to reduce risk.